secretstartups/handbook/people-group/engineering/people-connect-bot/index.html.md

 - `Tenure:: < 6 months`
 - `Region::JAPAC`

-This means we have read access to those fields on BambooHR.
+This means we have read access to those fields on Workday.

 ## Survey